Hyperbolicity in presence of a large local system: A non-Archimedean detour

-Let $X$ be a Riemannian manifold and $f : X \to \mathscr{B}(\rG, k)$ be a continuous map.
-A point $x \in X$ is called regular for $f$ if there is an apartment in $\mathscr{B}(\rG, k)$ that contains a sufficiently small neighborhood of $x$ \cite[p.225]{Gromov-Schoen}.
+Let $X$ be a Riemannian manifold and $f \colon X \to \mathscr{B}(\rG, k)$ be a locally Lipschitz continuous map.
+A point $x \in X$ is called regular for $f$ if there is an apartment in $\mathscr{B}(\rG, k)$ that contains $f(U)$ for a sufficiently small neighborhood $U$ of $x$ in $X$ \cite[p.225]{Gromov-Schoen}.
 Otherwise $x$ is called singular.
-The map $f$ is called harmonic if for every point $x \in X$, there exists a small ball $B$ centered at $x$ on which $f$ minimizes the energy relatively to $f_{|\partial B}$ \cite[p.232]{Gromov-Schoen}.\\
+The map $f$ is called harmonic if for every point $x \in X$, there exists a small ball $B$ centered at $x$ on which $f$ minimizes the energy relatively to $f_{|\partial B}$ \cite[p.232]{Gromov-Schoen}.
+(We refer to \cite{Gromov-Schoen} for the definition of the energy.) \\